rails/rails/guides/source/active_record_querying.md

 #### `last`

-`Model.last` finds the last record ordered by the primary key.
+The `last` method finds the last record ordered by the primary key.
 For example:

 ```ruby
 client = Client.last